mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 1. Click **Review + create** then on the summary screen click **Create**

-**Note:**  The gateway may take upto 45 minutes to deploy, although. in most cases it is much quicker.
+**Note:**  The gateway may take up to 45 minutes to deploy, although in most cases it is much quicker.
 Monitor this by clicking on the Bell Icon.
 You can continue to the next task whilst the Gateway is deploying.

 ### Task 3: Configure the Sophos virtual appliance.